 Syrian Refugee Crisis

-For almost four years fighting has raged in Syria, leaving 7.6 million people displaced inside their own country.
+For four years fighting has raged in Syria, leaving 7.6 million people displaced inside their own country.
 A death toll that cannot be quantified sits at more than 191,000.
-More than 3 million people have fled to neighbouring countries.
-More than half are children.
+About 4 million people have fled to neighbouring countries.
+More than half of them are children.

 How you can help:

 Donate: Syrian Refugee Crisis

-After almost four devastating years of fighting, there is still no end in sight to the crisis in Syria.
+After four devastating years of fighting, there is still no end in sight to the crisis.
 This short, moving video highlights the struggles child refugees face on a daily basis.

 The UN has called the largest humanitarian appeal in history to help the millions of people affected by the crisis.
 With no immediate end to the conflict in sight the people of Syria face continued uncertainty, not knowing whether they will ever return to normal life.

 It’s hard to comprehend, but at least 191,000 people have lost their lives, and limited access within Syria means the UN is unable to keep track of the growing number - this number is conservative.

 More than half of those caught up in the conflict are children.
 Many have lost family members, their homes and witnessed or experienced violence.
 They are also missing out on many things that children need to grow- an education, interaction with other children and safe, solid homes to go back to.
 Instead they are scared and frustrated.

 Those that have fled Syria are staying with host families in their country of refuge, in refugee camps or in makeshift accommodation such as garages, broken down buildings and in self-constructed tents.
 Living conditions in these accommodations are harsh, and families often struggle to access the essentials - food, clean water and shelter from weather conditions.

-Lebanon and Jordan are each hosting more than half a million Syrian refugees, with Jordan taking on an additional average of 2,000 refugees a day.
+Lebanon is hosting about 1.2 million Syrian refugees, and more than 600,000 are in Jordan.
 In Lebanon, Syrian refugees now make up almost 20 percent of the population.
 Unsurprisingly this is putting immense strain on the host communities.

 In Lebanon, we've helped more than 1.2 million people by: